u-Kuro/Kanshi.Anime-Recommendation/README.md

     * Anime Content: Genre, Tags
     * Anime Production: Studio and Staff Roles (e.g., Original Creator, Director, etc.)
     * General Trend: Average Score and Year
+4. Next, the tool will calculate affinity/score based on the available information from the previous steps.
+For each Anime, the contents they are associated with are averaged to their according type, e.g., Genre, Tags, Studios, and Staff by Roles.
+Then each of the clusters with their respective types is also averaged.
-4. After clustering, SCORE was then calculated by the group's probability, instead of its mean to avoid low scores in each group.
+5. After clustering, SCORE was then calculated by the group's probability, instead of its mean to avoid low scores in each group.
     * Formula: [SCORE = Anime Content x Anime Production x General Trend]
-5. To reduce high Scores in an Anime with few variables to analyze a weight is added for non-popular and low average-scored Anime.
+6. To reduce high Scores in an Anime with few variables to analyze a weight is added for non-popular and low average-scored Anime.
     * Identifying Non-Popular Anime: [Threshold = Average Popularity x 0.33]
     * Calculating Weight for Non-Popular Anime: [PWeight = Anime Popularity/Average Popularity]
     * Identifying Low Average-Scored Anime: [Threshold = 49.67]
     * Calculating Weight for Low Average-Scored Anime: [AWeight = Anime Average Score*0.01]
-6. After identifying and calculating weight, the WSCORE was then calculated by multiplying the available weights to its SCORE.
+7. After identifying and calculating weight, the WSCORE was then calculated by multiplying the available weights to its SCORE.
     * Formula: [WSCORE = SCORE x PWeight x AWeight] (Only multiplied if an anime is identified as Non-Popular or Low Average-Scored, Else it remains the same)

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Final score for Recommendation is WSCORE.
 In addition, Unweighted SCORE is still included in the app to see if there were any Highly recommended Anime that was put within the margin of error.